Foreign affiliates statistics - FATS

 If looking at the Member-States-level results, one can observe a high variation of the share of foreign-controlled enterprises across the Member States.

 For a large majority of foreign-controlled companies, the controlling country is often resident in some of the other EU Member States, which points out the importance of the Single Market.
 However, in a few Member States, a comparatively large proportion of foreign-controlled companies are controlled by a non-EU country.
-This is the case for Luxembourg, where, among other reasons, favourable tax rates may attract companies to establish their affiliates there.
-It is also obvious that many European enterprises are often active in the neighboring countries: such as France for Belgium, Slovakia for the Czech Republic, Cyprus for Greece, Germany for Austria, Spain for Portugal, or Sweden for Finland.
-The attractiveness of neighboring countries might be explained by geographical proximity or by knowledge of the region, little language barriers and good political relations.
+This is the case for Luxembourg, where for around 80% of foreign-controlled companies the parent company is resident in a non-European country, while on the other side of the scale Slovakia marks 11% for enterprises controlled from outside EU.
+Among other reasons, favourable tax rates may attract companies to establish their affiliates there.
+It is also obvious that many European enterprises are often active in the neighbouring countries: such as France for Belgium, Slovakia for the Czech Republic, Cyprus for Greece, Germany for Austria, Spain for Portugal, or Sweden for Finland.
+The attractiveness of neighbouring countries might be explained by geographical proximity or by knowledge of the region, little language barriers and good political relations.

 For the non-European destinations as a country of residence of foreign affiliates, it is the United States that were the principal destination in terms of turnover for both the United Kingdom and Germany.
 The close link between the UK and the US can be explained by their strong historical and economic ties.
 In relation to the number of enterprises, Germany is the biggest European investor in China.